 Producing high-resolution aerial imagery is expensive.
 It was important for the success of Fly Dane 2000 that project costs be shared as widely and equitably as possible.
 A long list of project partners helped to fund the acquisition and processing of the aerial imagery.

 Expenditures for Fly Dane 2000 totaled about $1.1 million.
-Partners contributed to the project as shown below:
+Partners contributed to the project as shown in the graphic.

 In addition, because Fly Dane was formed to acquire and routinely update aerial imagery, it was important to create a funding mechanism to help offset future costs.
 For this reason, a Fly Dane Reserve Fund was established in 2000, which consisted of a segregated fund to hold proceeds of sales of Fly Dane data products.
 This fund will be used for support and maintenance of current products and to periodically acquire updated countywide imagery.